pliancy/addigy-node/README.md

 })
 ```

-From there, call `myAddigy.getAuthObject()` to generate an authentication object that contains an auth token and other information needed by various internal calls.
+From there, call `addigy.getAuthObject()` to generate an authentication object that contains an auth token and other information needed by various internal calls.
 The auth object will look like so:

 ```js
 {